 The Trustees have assessed the major risks to which the Trust is exposed, in particular those relating to the specific teaching, provision of facilities and other operational areas of the Trust, and its finances.
-The Trustees have implemented a number of Principal Risks and Uncertainties (continued)

-systems to assess risks that the Academies face, especially in operational areas and in the control of finance.
+The Trustees have implemented a number of systems to assess risks that the Academies face, especially in operational areas and in the control of finance.
 They have introduced systems, operational procedures and internal financial controls to minimise risk.
 Where significant financial risk remains, they have purchased adequate insurance.